Thursday, 29 June 2023

 Cascade on Costa Verde

-As the date approached I had anxieties about travelling abroad without Aileen.
+As the date approached, I had anxieties about travelling abroad without Aileen.
 She spoke excellent French and provided reassurance that we would be able to cope with all eventualities.
 Other questions arose.
 Was I healthy and fit enough?
 Why was travel insurance so high post-Brexit?
 I would also have to travel to London and then get to Gatwick Airport by 5:00 a.m. for an early flight.
 The heatwave in the previous few weeks in Scotland had prompted a bout of hay fever for the first time in years and left me with a barking cough that required a regular intake of cough lozenges to minimise the disruption to fellow travellers.

 After a lazy day recovering from the exertions of the walk, we had another drinks event in the evening and walked back under the stars with Venus providing the lighting and the ships on the Med showing against the backdrop of Elba and the Italian coast.
-All days were signed off with a carafe of rose on the terrace as we were serenaded by a flock of Hirondelle and visited by brightly plumed Milan (Red Kites) that were circling on the thermals.
+All days were signed off with a carafe of rosé on the terrace as we were serenaded by a flock of Hirondelle and visited by brightly plumed Milan (Red Kites) that were circling on the thermals.

 The final day was a walk up one of the many rivers that provide for canyoning and reveal gorgeous rock pools for swimming.
 We took a picnic and on our return called at a restaurant for beers and ice cream.
 Time had flown, Ian and I had reprised the last fifty years and had some senior adventures.
-They were not as crazy as our jaunts of forty or fifty years ago but as the good doctor said, they could have been suicidal.
+They were not as crazy as our jaunts of forty or fifty years ago, but as the good doctor said, they could have been suicidal.
 What was more important was the celebration of a lifelong friendship.
-I was dropped at the airport the next morning after breakfast at the excellent I Fratelli Angeli.
+I was dropped off at the airport the next morning after breakfast at the excellent I Fratelli Angeli.
 The airport was cool, welcoming and efficient, I wish I could say the same for Gatwick.

 Bastia Hotel